VP010604/RecipeRatingPredictor/README.md

 The descriptions of the dataset has been provided above.
 As of now, all the columns are relevant to our analysis.
 Before each step begins, we shall **highlight** the relevant columns that we use for our analysis in that step.

+This marks the end of Section 1 - Introduction

 ---

 ## Data Cleaning and Exploratory Data Analysis